Zerg00s/SharePointPnPCoreOnline/README.md

 ![](2020-09-16-12-27-01.png)

-Add the following code the authenticate with SharePoint Online that
+Add the following code to authenticate with SharePoint Online:

 ```
 class Program